-- 3.6 When these needs are determined, the custody officer is responsible for initiating an assessment to consider whether the detainee is likely to present specific risks to custody staff, any individual who may have contact with detainee (e.g. legal advisers, medical staff), or themselves.
-Such assessments should always include a check on the Police National Computer, to be carried out as soon as practicable, to identify any risks highlighted in relation to the detainee.
+3.6 When the needs mentioned in paragraph 3.5(c) are being determined, the custody officer is responsible for initiating an assessment to consider whether the detainee is likely to present specific risks to custody staff, any individual who may have contact with detainee (e.g. legal advisers, medical staff), or themselves.
+This risk assessment must include the taking of reasonable steps to establish the detainee's identity and to obtain information about the detainee that is relevant to their safe custody, security and welfare and risks to others.
+Such assessments should therefore always include a check on the Police National Computer (PNC), to be carried out as soon as practicable, to identify any risks that have been highlighted in relation to the detainee.
 Although such assessments are primarily the custody officer's responsibility, it will be necessary to obtain information from other sources, especially the investigation team see Note 3E, the arresting officer or an appropriate healthcare professional, see paragraph 9.15.
+Other records held by or on behalf of the police and other UK law enforcement authorities that might provide information relevant to the detainee's safe custody, security and welfare and risk to others and to confirming their identity should also be checked.
+Reasons for delaying the initiation or completion of the assessment must be recorded.

-Reasons for delaying the initiation or completion of the assessment must be recorded. - 3.7 Chief officers should ensure that arrangements for proper and effective risk assessments required by paragraph 3.6 are implemented in respect of all detainees at police stations in their area. - 3.8 Risk assessments must follow a structured process which clearly defines the categories of risk to be considered and the results must be incorporated in the detainee's custody record.
+- 3.7 Chief officers should ensure that arrangements for proper and effective risk assessments required by paragraph 3.6 are implemented in respect of all detainees at police stations in their area. - 3.8 Risk assessments must follow a structured process which clearly defines the categories of risk to be considered and the results must be incorporated in the detainee's custody record.
 The custody officer is responsible for making sure those responsible for the detainee's custody are appropriately briefed about the risks.
 The content of any risk assessment and any analysis of the level of risk relating to the person's detention is not required to be shown or provided to the detainee or any person acting on behalf of the detainee.
 If no specific risks are identified by the assessment, that should be noted in the custody record.
 See Note 3F and paragraph 9.15. - 3.8A The content of any risk assessment and any analysis of the level of risk relating to the person's detention is not required to be shown or provided to the detainee or any person acting on behalf of the detainee.
-But information should not be withheld from any person acting on the detainee's behalf, for example, an appropriate adult, solicitor or interpreter, if to do so might put that person at risk.

-- 3.9 Custody officers are responsible for implementing the response to any specific risk assessment, which should include for example: - reducing opportunities for self harm; - calling an appropriate healthcare professional; - increasing levels of monitoring or observation; - reducing the risk to those who come into contact with the detainee.
+But information should not be withheld from any person acting on the detainee's behalf, for example, an appropriate adult, solicitor or interpreter, if to do so might put that person at risk. - 3.9 Custody officers are responsible for implementing the response to any specific risk assessment, which should include for example: - reducing opportunities for self harm; - calling an appropriate healthcare professional: - increasing levels of monitoring or observation; - reducing the risk to those who come into contact with the detainee.